shcaba/SS-DL-tool/README.md

 * Recruitment estimation is provided for models with length or age data.
 * A jittering option is provided to allow for model stability evaluation and global  away from starting values.
 * Simple model sensitivity explortaion
+* Output plots are saved in the scenarion folder, as well as tables of model output summaries.
 <br></br>

 ## Future features will include:
 * Likelihood profile implementation
 * Model sensitivity comparisons
 * Bayesian uncertainty estimation
+<br></br>

+## General guidance using the SS DL tool
+* Length and age samples need to be representative of the stock being measured.
+This usually means random samples covering the area of interest.
+Beware of serial depletion in lengths that may keep the length struture artificially high (i.e., hyperstability).
+* Selectivity starting parameters can be determined from the length compositions.
+Modes in catch are L95% starting values, and halfway between that value and the length at first capture is a good L50% starting values.
+* Be sure to check the fit to the length compositions.
+* Check for model convergence in the "Model output" tab.
+Also check to see if the selectivity estimates make sense.
+* If convergence is an issue, try the "Jitter" feature.
+Once you find a converged model, you can increase the number of jitters you do to make sure that model is the best fit model.